aevyrie/tolstack/README.md

 * Go 2D?

 ## Input Example
-The tolerance model is defined in a JSON file.
+The tolerance model is defined in a JSON file (for now).

 ```JSON
 {